Last Updated on by

 Instead of updating my Instagram stories, I learned the rules to cornhole (or, corn ball as I called it) and Hammerschlagen.
-Instead of rushed showers between gym sessions there were long soaks in the painfully cold stream (nature’s cryotherapy!)
+Rather than rushed showers between gym sessions, there were long soaks in the painfully cold stream (nature’s cryotherapy!).
 Instead of an alarm clock I woke up to the sound of the birds and the sun shining through my tent.

 Incessant Running Talk is Acceptable.